richpl/PyBasic/README.md

 >
 ```

-The following code segement is equivelant to the segment above:
+The following code segment is equivalent to the segment above:

 ```
 > 10 REM PRINT THE GREATEST NUMBER